Skip to main content

 The source chain is the blockchain where the xReserve contract exists and USDC is deposited and held in reserve.

-After a remote chain initiates a withdrawal and burns the USDC-backed tokens on its blockchain, xReserve releases the associated USDC on the source chain.
+After a remote chain burns USDC-backed stablecoins on its blockchain, xReserve releases the associated USDC on the source chain.
 The blockchain where the user ultimately withdraws these funds is the destination chain.
+There are three ways a user can withdraw these funds:

 • Withdraw USDC on a Gateway supported blockchain: xReserve holds funds in a Circle Gateway wallet.
-This lets users convert USDC-backed tokens into USDC on any Gateway supported blockchain, including the source chain, without needing to perform an additional crosschain transfer.
+This lets users convert USDC-backed stablecoin into USDC on any Gateway supported blockchain, including the source chain, without needing to perform an additional crosschain transfer.

 • Withdraw USDC on a CCTP-supported blockchain: If a user requests to withdraw USDC on a non-Gateway supported blockchain, xReserve uses Circle’s Cross-Chain Transfer Protocol to forward the funds to a CCTP supported blockchain.
 When preparing a burn intent, this blockchain is the finalDestinationDomain.

-The remote blockchain is responsible for deploying, operating, and securing the smart contract that manages its USDC-backed token.
+The remote blockchain is responsible for deploying, operating, and securing the smart contract that manages its USDC-backed stablecoins.
 This contract mints and burns the token and manages token logic.
 It also defines the infrastructure and security for how tokens are handled on its blockchain.

 USDC is issued by Circle on supported blockchains such as Ethereum.
 It is fully redeemable for fiat with Circle and serves as the official, native representation of the USDC stablecoin.

-xReserve and remote blockchains operate independent attesters, creating a dual-attestation model that ensures both sides must validate before any funds move.
+An attester is a cryptographic identity represented by a single secp256k1 keypair. xReserve and remote blockchains operate independent attesters, creating a dual-attestation model that ensures both sides must validate before any funds move.
 These attesters have distinct responsibilities:

 • xReserve attesters are operated by Circle.
 They monitor USDC deposits into the xReserve smart contract on the source blockchain and sign deposit attestations.
 Remote blockchains use these attestations to mint USDC-backed tokens on their blockchain.

 • Remote blockchain attesters are managed by the remote blockchain operator.
-They monitor burns of USDC-backed tokens on their blockchain and sign burn intents. xReserve verifies these burn intents and uses them to release the USDC held in the xReserve contract.
+They monitor burns of USDC-backed stablecoins on their blockchain and sign burn intents. xReserve verifies these burn intents and uses them to release the USDC held in the xReserve contract.

 DepositIntent is a structured onchain message created when a user deposits USDC into the xReserve smart contract on the source blockchain.
+The following table shows the message format:

 FieldOffset (bytes)Solidity TypeLength (bytes)Description